Hewitson Strawberry Hill Shiraz 2022 Review: Fruit, Structure and a Barossa Ease

 Editor’s Note

-According to the Vintage Journal South Australian Wine Guide, Strawberry Hill is known for its rich black fruits, cassis, and finely integrated oak, with the 2022 vintage showing length and balance expected to hold until 2034.
-Our experience echoed many of these qualities but highlighted how much the wine’s personality shifted depending on the food pairing.
-This balance between fruit and structure is where the real intrigue lies.
+According to the Vintage Journal South Australian Wine Guide, Strawberry Hill is known for rich black fruits, cassis, and finely integrated oak.
+The 2022 vintage is noted for its length and balance, with potential to hold through to 2034.
+Our experience echoed many of these qualities, but what stood out was how much the wine shifted depending on the pairing.
+That movement between openness and structure is where it becomes most engaging.

 Please drink responsibly.